gantian127/bmi_dbseabed/docs/source/index.md

 and produces gridded data on the major properties of the seabed.
 The scope is the global ocean and across all depth zones.

+The current page serves only the data for the Gulf of Mexico region.
+Please note that the data will be updated from time to time, approximately annually.

 bmi_dbseabed package includes a [Basic Model Interface (BMI)][bmi-docs], which converts the bmi_dbseabed dataset into a reusable, plug-and-play data component ([pymt_dbseabed][bmi_dbseabed-pymt]) for